leozhao0709/Java/java_note/SpringDataJpa/ManyToOne.md

 -   Must have an empty constructor.
 -   `@ManyToOne(fetch = FetchType.LAZY)` can do the lazy fetch
--   Just use this `ManyToOne`.
-Don't use `OneToMany` as OneToMany will use more sql.
+-   Using the many side to manage relation which means use `JoinColumn`.
+For the one side, use `mappedBy`